Greg Solano: Political career

-Solano was a former President of the Santa Fe Police Officers Association, the City Police Union.
+Solano was a former President of the Santa Fe Police Officers Association, the city's police union.
 During his presidency, the union became the first certified and recognized City of Santa Fe Union.
 He lost re-election as president in 1994 after Mayor Debbie Jaramillo appointed a controversial black police chief Don Grady.
 He was caught in between union members who wanted the chief removed and those who felt the fight for removal was racist in nature.
-He lost the election to the pro removal faction.
+He lost the election to the pro-removal faction.
 He then left the police department in 1994 and first ran for sheriff in 1998, losing to then Under Sheriff Ray Sisneros by a slim margin.

 In 2002, Solano ran again for sheriff against a field of two other Democrats and one Republican.
 After winning a close primary in June, he went on to win 70% of the vote in the November general election.

-As sheriff, he raised deputy pay by 21% and in doing so stopped a flood of deputies leaving for other departments as well as filling often-vacant positions.
-Solano took on the privatization of jails in Santa Fe County after the problem-plagued jails formerly run by private companies received widespread criticism.
-He fought for the adult and juvenile jails return to public control ending the counties association with private companies.
-The fight over removing private companies from running the jail created conflict with the County Commission who was leary of government control of the jail and juvenile facilities.
-After the county took control of the jail and juvenile facility the Commission voted to remove the Sheriff's Office from having any authority over running the jail and juvenile facilities.
-He was involved in a settlement agreement with the United States Department of Justice over complaints and deficiencies found in audits of the adult facility prior to his administration.
-Sheriff Solano also took on drunk driving issues when he fought for local ordinances allowing for the taking and auctioning of repeat offenders automobiles and the placement of breath test machines in local liquor establishments.
-The most controversial of his driving while intoxicated ideas was to place the information and photos of repeat offenders on the Sheriff's Office website.
-Sheriff Solano later expressed regret over passing legislation to seize vehicles of drunk drivers after the city attempted to seize one of his vehicles when his daughter was arrested in the vehicle.
-Solano fought the seizure in district court and the City of Santa Fe returned the vehicle when it appeared the city might lose the case.
-The City of Santa Fe was in fear that if Solano would win the case the entire seizure program could be ruled illegal and rather than face the possibility of losing the program all together the city attorney dismissed the seizure case.
+As sheriff, he raised deputy pay by 21%; in doing so, he stopped a flood of deputies leaving for other departments and contributed to filling often-vacant positions.
+Solano also fought for privatized adult and juvenile jails to return to public control, ending the county's association with private companies.
+The fight over removing private companies from running the jail created conflict with the County Commission, which was skeptical of government control of the jail and juvenile facilities.
+After the county took control, the Commission voted to remove the Sheriff's Office's authority over the jail and juvenile facilities.
+Solano was involved in a settlement agreement with the United States Department of Justice over complaints and deficiencies found in audits of the adult facility prior to his administration.

+Solano also took on drunk driving issues when he fought for local ordinances allowing for the seizure and auctioning of repeat offenders' automobiles and the placement of breath test machines in local liquor establishments.
+His most controversial idea was to post repeat offenders' information and photos on the Sheriff's Office website.
+Solano later expressed regret over passing legislation to seize vehicles of drunk drivers after the city attempted to seize one of his vehicles when his daughter was arrested in the vehicle.
+Solano fought the seizure in district court, and the City of Santa Fe returned the vehicle when it appeared the city might lose the case.
+The City of Santa Fe was in fear that if Solano would win the case, the entire seizure program could be ruled illegal; rather than face the possibility of losing the program altogether, the city attorney dismissed the seizure case.